 Last but certainly not least, shadow IT represents applications consuming bandwidth and competing for bandwidth resources with your legitimate, business-critical applications.
 At best they represent wasted resources for the business, and at worst they represent unacceptable risk. .

 Wouldn’t it be great if you could know for sure what’s there and get rid of all the stuff you don’t want?
 SD-WAN – well, some SD-WANs – let you see all the applications on your network that you don’t know about.
-Don’t even think about buying one without this functionality, because this is a MAJOR issue .
+Don’t even think about buying one without this level of application visibility and control, because this is a MAJOR issue.

 Web security gateways